AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

     composer require magento/module-live-search-search-types:"^1.0-beta"
     ```

+   This beta adds "Contains" and "Starts with" checkboxes in the Admin.
+It also updates the `productSearch` GraphQL API to include these new search capabilities.

-1. In the Admin, [set a product attribute](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/product-attributes/product-attributes-add#step-5-describe-the-storefront-properties) to be searchable and specify the search capability for that attribute, such as **Contains** or **Starts with**.
+1. In the Admin, [set a product attribute](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/product-attributes/product-attributes-add#step-5-describe-the-storefront-properties) to be searchable and specify the search capability for that attribute, such as **Contains** (default) or **Starts with**.
 You can specify a maximum of 6 attributes to search.

     ![Specify search capability](./assets/search-filters-admin.png)

-1. See the [developer documentation](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/#filtering-using-search-capability) to learn how to update your [!DNL Live Search] API calls using the new `contains` and `startsWith` conditions.
+1. See the [developer documentation](https://developer.adobe.com/commerce/services/graphql/live-search/product-search/#filtering-using-search-capability) to learn how to update your [!DNL Live Search] API calls using the new `contains` and `startsWith` search capabilities.

 ## 2. Configure API keys